mikitty42/TheoryApp/README.md

 ### Overview

-Added video call and chat capabilities to the current app
+Theory app.
+Video call function and chat function have been added to the EC site function

 ## Concept
 Theory's APP